How Do I Know What My Golf Cart Is Worth?

 Can I haul a 6-seat golf cart in a pickup?

-Is partial disassembly feasible?
+Is partial disassembly of a golf cart feasible?

 What Are The Electric Carts At Stores Called?